reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 You can fix this code by changing the arrow expression to accept one parameter.
-You can either destructure the argument with a `{!reach} const` assignment or as part of the function
+You can either destructure the argument with a `{!rsh} const` assignment or as part of the function
 syntax:

 ```reach